-- Advancing the Whole System Approach
+- Advancing the Whole System Approach (WSA)

 - Improving Life Chances

 - Developing Capacity and Improvement.

-The strategy built on previous frameworks, including Preventing Offending by Young People: A Framework for Action (2008), which identified the future priorities for youth justice in Scotland as:
+The strategy built on previous frameworks, including Preventing Offending by Young People: A Framework for Action (2015) which identified the future priorities for youth justice in Scotland as:

-- Whole System Approach
+- WSA

 - Victims and Community Confidence

-- Extension of Early and Effective Intervention
+- Extension of Early and Effective Intervention (EEI)

 - Young Women

 - Employment

 - Reintegration and Transitions

 - Managing High Risk.

-A new youth justice vision and action plan was published by the Scottish Government in June 2021.
+A new youth justice vision and priorities was published by the Scottish Government in June 2021.
 There are two main Implementation Groups as part of this vision (see below).